 - Pregnant women who experience fever following vaccination should be counseled to take acetaminophen.
 Acetaminophen has been proven to be safe for use in pregnancy and does not appear to impact antibody response to COVID-19 vaccines.

 - There is currently no preference for the use of one COVID-19 vaccine over another except for 16-17 year olds who are only eligible for the Pfizer-BioNtech vaccine.

-- Individuals should complete their 2-dose series with the same vaccine product.
+- Individuals who receive either the Pfizer-BioNtech or Moderna COVID-19 vaccine should complete their 2-dose series with the same vaccine product.

 - COVID-19 vaccines should not be administered within 14 days of receipt of another vaccine.
 For pregnant individuals, vaccines including Tdap and influenza should be deferred for 14 days after the administration of COVID-19 vaccines.

 - Anti-D immunoglobulin (i.e. Rhogam) should not be withheld from an individual who is planning or has recently received a COVID-19 vaccine as it will not interfere with the immune response to the vaccine.